blood-git/JB_OpenRulesV2/README.md

+Note: If you have an suggestion you would like to make to alter our rules, please make a new issue report and we will mark it as a suggestion, and possibly add it.

 **_These rules were made for Savita-Gaming, you may choose to use these rules for your jailbreak server._**

 _These rules are to be followed without exception, you are not allowed to make loop hole in our rules._